jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (a) an institution other than Te Pūkenga—New Zealand Institute of Skills and Technology as set out in section 267:
   (b) Te Pūkenga—New Zealand Institute of Skills and Technology as set out in section 318.

-### 659 Power of boards to close schools
+### 659 Power of boards and sponsors to close schools
-(1) Despite anything in regulations made under section 638(2)﻿(e), a board may close a school it administers because of an epidemic, a flood, a fire, or any other emergency.
+(1) Despite anything in regulations made under section 638(2)﻿(e), a board or a sponsor may close a school it administers because of an epidemic, a flood, a fire, or any other emergency.
 (2) The Secretary may, by written notice to the board, reduce the number of half-days for which a school would otherwise be required by regulations made under section 638(2)﻿(e) to be open for instruction if satisfied that its closure for instruction was necessary because of an epidemic, flood, fire, or other emergency.
-(3) The Secretary may direct a board to reopen a school if the Secretary, after consulting the board and any other parties that the Secretary considers relevant, is satisfied that the closure is no longer justified.
+(3) The Secretary may direct a board or a sponsor to reopen a school if the Secretary, after consulting the board or a sponsor and any other parties that the Secretary considers relevant, is satisfied that the closure is no longer justified.
-(4) A board may not close a school if the Secretary has issued a direction under section 654 in respect of the school.
+(4) A board or a sponsor may not close a school if the Secretary has issued a direction under section 654 in respect of the school.

 ### Subpart 8 — Offences